liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 later change that color in a single place instead of change the complete code wich of course improves consistency and makes theming easy.

-Variables are always *global*, i.e., they are visible in all CSS, JavaScript, and HTML code.
-FIXME: is there something like a local variable, i.e. is there structured scope in CSS?

 Mixins
 ++++++